Bibliography

 Oliphant, A.W. and Vladislavic, I. (eds.)
 "Ten Years of Staffrider, 1978–1988" (Vol 7, No. 3 and 4).
 Ravan Press, Johannesburg 1990.

 Oliphant, A.W.
+1991.
 Icarus 2 - Apartheid Calibrations of Color.
-Rosen Publishers, 1991.
+New York: Rosen Publishers.

 O'Toole, S. 2019.
 ‘Santu Mofokeng: The Darkness and the Light’.
 Spirituality.
 Aperture 227.
 New York: Aperture Foundation.
 112–121.